evoth/sequent/editor/README.md

   - Modals (pressing enter should submit, escape should cancel)
   - Sequence tabs
   - Navigation between panes?
+- ARIA attributes on things like dropdowns
+- Fix weird white flash in sequence tabs area on refresh

 ## Plan: FOCUS ON MVP!!